SimonIlic/WeightSpaceClassifier/README.md

 Trained metanetworks are stored in the `models/` directory.

 ## Metanetwork tuning
 The metanetwork was tuned using the `tuning.py` script.
-The optimal hyperparameters that were found are stored in the `cnn_surgery.lenses.regressor_lens.py.default_config` variable.
+The optimal hyperparameters that were found are stored in the `cnn_surgery.lenses.regressor_lens.py.default_config` variable or in `configs/best_metanetwork_hyperparams.json`.